 First and foremost, "ASAN Service" is the winner of the 2015 United Nations Public Service Award.
-In the competition that lasted from November 2014 until May 2015, and applied by several hundred initiatives from around the world.
+The competition lasted from November 2014 until May 2015, and was applied by several hundred initiatives from around the world.
 The United Nations Public Service Award is the most prestigious international recognition of excellence in public service.

-From 28-29 June 2019, the State Agency for Public Service and Social Innovation under the President of the Republic of Azerbaijan organized the UN Public Service Forum in Baku.
-Within the framework of the forum, attended by 800 delegates from more than 100 countries, Azerbaijan received a "Special award of the UN in the sphere of advancing public service by applying digital government".
+On June 24-26, 2019, the State Agency for Public Service and Social Innovation under the President of the Republic of Azerbaijan, organized the UN Public Service Forum in Baku.
+Within the framework of the forum attended by 800 delegates from more than 100 countries, Azerbaijan received a "Special award of the UN in the sphere of advancing public service by applying digital government".